United States Disease Prevention Program

 Alcohol-related deaths are the fourth leading cause of death in Wisconsin.
 While most people in Wisconsin drink responsibly, safely and legally, Wisconsin ranks at or near the top among states in heavy alcohol drinking.
 Consequences of alcohol or drug abuse include motor vehicle and other injuries; fetal alcohol spectrum disorder and other childhood disorders; alcohol- and drug-dependence; liver, brain, heart and other diseases; infections; family problems; and both nonviolent and violent crimes.

-Sixteen Wisconsin agencies implemented evidenced based interventions to prioritize health issues and develop a community health plan.
+Twenty-nine Wisconsin agencies implemented evidenced based interventions to prioritize health issues and develop a community health plan.
+Local community health plans are linked to Healthiest Wisconsin 2020, Wisconsin's State Health Plan.
 Health focus areas identified include access to care, alcohol and other drug abuse, chronic disease prevention, health growth and development, healthy living, nutrition and physical activity, injury and violence prevention, and mental health and suicide prevention,

 Since 1993, Wisconsin State Statutes have required communities throughout Wisconsin to develop and implement local health plans to address health conditions impacting their residents.
 This process has been referred to as the “Community Health Improvement Process”; named in part, due to the resulting health status changes in a community and the people who live there.